 Sensitive medical data needs strong data privacy protections, as required by HIPAA.
 Encryption protects your data by replacing it with ciphertext, making it unreadable until decrypted.
-Cyber criminals seek to exploit sensitive data to their advantage, bypassing these encryption protections by attempting to access keys or crack encryption algorithms.
+Cybercriminals seek to exploit sensitive data to their advantage, bypassing these encryption protections by attempting to access keys or crack encryption algorithms.

-The Google Cloud Platform (GCP) uses a NIST standard, FIPS 140-2 validated encryption module by default, which ensures the encryption of data “in transit” (meaning, outside Google’s physical boundaries to you, the customer, and the wide area network (WAN) between data centers), and also “at rest” on their servers.
+The Google Cloud Platform (GCP) uses a NIST standard, FIPS 140-2 validated encryption module by default, which ensures the encryption of data “in transit” (meaning, outside Google’s physical boundaries to you, the customer, and the wide-area network (WAN) between data centers), and also “at rest” on their servers.
 A cloud-hosted key management service (KMS) also allows you to manage cryptographic keys in the same way as you would for a typical on-premises environment.

 Identity and Access Controls

-A HIPAA-compliant server will be governed by admin controls which authenticate user-access.
+A HIPAA-compliant server will be governed by admin controls that authenticate user-access.
 Once a determination is made regarding the appropriate access and permissions for your team, admins can set these unique user IDs (kept private by each user) through Google’s Identity and Access Management Console.

 Two-factor authentication, or 2-step verification, is another tool provided by Google that administrators can use to add an additional security layer for accessing a server.
-This means that in addition to the standard username/password combination, a unique verification code is generated and sent to users each time they seek to login to their server.
+This means that in addition to the standard username/password combination, a unique verification code is generated and sent to users each time they seek to log in to their server.